klaudiosinani/prioqueue/readme.md

 - Return Type: `Item | undefined`

-Returns the front/highest-priority item of the queue.
+Returns the front/highest-priority item of the queue without removing it.
 If the queue is empty `undefined` is returned.

 ```js